<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 1.2.
 Go into your Active Directory

-Click on Active Directory option at the left panel and click your on App registrations to then add a new application to it (by clicking New application registration).
+Click the Active Directory option at the left panel and then click the App registrations to add a new application to it (by clicking New registration).

 Give this app a name, and select Web App / API for its type.